Bali Festivals Calendar by Month – Dates, Meanings & Travel Tips

 How to Use This Guide

-- Organized by month so you can match your travel dates to events.
+This guide is organized by month so you can match your travel dates to events.
+Each festival entry includes:

 Festival Date Changes: Many Balinese festivals follow the 210-day Pawukon calendar or lunar Saka calendar, so dates change annually.
 The dates listed here are accurate for 2025 but always confirm with local sources 2-3 weeks before your trip.